sysrep/time-viz/Design_My_Timeline.md

 })}
 ```

 Open `./lib/event/index.js`, add two extra props that have been injected.
-The type of sentiment should be number and the type of emotion should an object.
+The type of sentiment should be a number and the type of emotion should an object.

 ```
 Event.propTypes = {